 Copyright and Ownership of all Photographs remains with the photographer.

 Photographs must be supplied by the photographer or a person supplying them with the permission of the photographer, unless the photographs are in the public domain.

 No Photographs or images shall be permitted that are of a sexual or indecent nature.

-Parental Consent must be provided for any photographs of children taken within a private environment.
+Parental Consent under GDPR 25 May 2018 must be provided for any photographs of children under the age of 16 taken within a private environment.
 A private environment is one which is not ordinarily open to members of the general public.

-Photographs of children taken within a public place do not require Parental Consent.
+Photographs of children under the age of 16, taken within a public place, require Parental Consent under GDPR 25 May 2018.
 A public place is one that is open to the general public at all or most times.

 The Parish Council will remove all photographs of young people and children from the Website when requested to do so by the parents or guardians as soon as practically possible.